eitansuez/lab-ckad-practice/workshop/content/exercises/07-state-persistence.md

     cascade: true
     ```

-1. We created a persistent volume `maul-pv` and a persistent volume claim `maul-pvc`.
+1. **Under construction**: We created a persistent volume `maul-pv` and a persistent volume claim `maul-pvc`.
 But our PVC is not binding to the PV.
 Fix the issue.
 You may need to delete and recreate the PVC.

-    **Under construction**

-1. Create a persistent volume named `sidious-pv` of size `200Mi` at `/data/mysql` on host.
+1. **Under construction** Create a persistent volume named `sidious-pv` of size `200Mi` at `/data/mysql` on host.
 Use manual storageClassName and ReadWriteOnce access mode.

     Then: Create a persistent volume claim `sidious-pvc` and consume the PV `sidious-pv`.

     Then: Create a pod `sidious` with image `bitnami/mysql` and mount the PVC at `/var/lib/mysql` using volume name `sidious-vol`.
 Also, set the environment variable `MYSQL_ROOT_PASSWORD=my-secret-pw`.

-    **Under construction**

 1. Create a pod `dooku` with two containers using the images `bitnami/redis` and `bitnami/nginx`.
    Create an `emptyDir` scratch volume named `dooku-logs` mounted at `/var/log/dooku` in both containers.